 - Roger S. Smith Undergraduate Student Research Award, University of Alberta, 2014

-- Co-authored a paper with Professor Peter Sankoff entitled “Why Should a Confinement Need to be ‘Significant’ to Attract Liability?
-A Proposal to Clarify and Reform the Current Approach to Forcible Confinement”, published in the Criminal Law Quarterly, May 2015
+- Co-author, “Why Should a Confinement Need to be ‘Significant’ to Attract Liability?
+A Proposal to Clarify and Reform the Current Approach to Forcible Confinement,” with Professor Peter Sankoff, Criminal Law Quarterly, May 2015

 - Board Member of the Taite Boomer Memorial Brain Tumor Foundation